 Why Use American Express?

 There’s nothing wrong with already having an American Express card.
 It might even be your favorite!
-Just be prepared – if you’re not already – to offer another form of payment at places where your card isn’t accepted.
-Many AmEx cardholders do have a second credit card, whether Visa or MasterCard, as a backup.
+Just prepare ahead of time to offer another form of payment at places where your card isn’t usable.
+Many Amex cardholders do have a second credit card, whether Visa or Mastercard, as a backup.
 Of course, you can also use cash or a debit card, whatever works better for you and your finances.

 - When comparing credit cards, you will also want to look at each card’s annual fee and APR.
 While there are no fee credit cards, there are also a handful of them that do charge some pretty high annual fees.
 You’ll have to decide whether the rewards and perks those cards offer make the annual fee wholly worth it.
 Also be sure to take a look at a card’s interest rates.
 You should be paying each bill in full and on time to avoid interest, but sometimes that’s not always possible.
 It can lessen the bite if you get a credit card with a lower APR.